 All primary schools are now operating a pre-order system for school lunches for paid and free school meals.
 Parent / Carer will receive a letter informing them of how to create and set up an account for their child.
+Pupils can be supported to pre-order their meals at home or in the class base or by their school cook.
+For pupils registered as a special diet further information on the ordering system will be communicated upon registration.

-Online pre-ordering of school meals is currently being rolled out to all secondary schools, information will be suppled by your school.
+Online pre-ordering of school meals is currently being rolled out to all secondary schools, information will be supplied by your school.